 10 Pancake Recipes (For Babies and Toddlers)

 Pancakes are a great first food for babies and simple to make.
 You’ve probably heard of the classic “oatmeal banana” pancakes for babies, but there are so many other flavor variations that can be explored.
 Pancakes are a fun and easy way of introducing new flavors and textures to your little ones.
-Whether you’re turning pancakes bright green from added spinach or adding bursts of flavors with blueberries, there are so many possibilities!
+Whether you’re turning pancakes bright green from added spinach or adding bursts of flavor with blueberries, there are so many possibilities!

 This classic recipe is a signature for a reason, it is so simple to make and comes together with only a few ingredients!
 Oatmeal banana pancakes are a great way to use up overripe bananas and include a great serving of oats!